Prepare for the end of the year with our Nordic Payroll checklist

 Annual report from insurance companies in Norway

 During the next few weeks you will receive an annual statement from your insurance company if any of your employees have taxable amounts.
 For pension, make sure that you each month download the invoice to Azets, for easier reporting of employer's tax.
+Extra AGA will be gone from 01.01.25.

 Control tasks in Sweden